hartman8227/hartman8227.github.io/content/post/20250716-new-workflow.md

 Nope.
 I have no clue what's going on.
 Lets sleep on it and see if I can figure a solution.

 Figured it out.
 I goofed up my site configuration, and as a result new pages weren't building.
 Now I just need to move this branch to main.
 I think that may be a future me problem.

+So, how does this work?

+- First, we are now working out of the Github Pages repository.
+Not my personal git server repository.
+- We do out pull request to avoid creating problems
+- Then we create our new post same as usual.
+- Once the post is finished and saved, we do a `git commit -am "I am a fancy message"` followed by a `git push`

+That's it.
+Setting this up was just a matter of following the instructions in the documentation I linked earlier.
+All I did was change the branch as I wasn't quite sure it would work.

+Once I do the `git push` Github apparently spins up a VM for the sole purpose of running `hugo build`.
+It then starts serving the newly built website.
+Pretty slick but it does seem like MS is wasting a lot of compute resources to do that.